Skip to main content

 • System (follows your OS setting)

-• Language: Select the display language for the launcher UI.
+• Language: Control the interface language for the launcher UI.

 info